 Please consider giving as generously as you can.
-You can give online at my personal fundraising webpage or send a check to me, made out to Habitat for Humanity International.
+You can give online at my personal fundraising web page share.habitat.org/gv/dansmith or send a check to me, made out to Habitat for Humanity International.
 I will bundle all the checks I receive and send them together on Aug.
 1.

 Thank you in advance for your support.
-Please feel free to call me with any guestions.
+Please feel free to call me with any questions.

-Sincerely, Dan Smith
+Sincerely,

-Mail checks to:
+Dan Smith

-Dan Smith 450 Main St. Minneapolis, MN 55401-1800 Phone: (612) 555-1616 Email: dsmith@aol.com Give online: Click here to visit my fundraising page.
+Mail checks to: Dan Smith 450 Main St. Minneapolis, MN 55401-1800 Phone: (612) 555-1616 Email: dsmith@aol.com Give online: share.habitat.org/gv/dansmith